 There is a need for standardized information and the fleet reporting tools to make sense of complex information.
 Advanced fleet management software is key to automating such a reporting structure, which in turn produces its own efficiencies, reducing paperwork and the administrative time taken to filter the information for collection and analysis.

 With such software, information across the operation is consolidated into one single platform that can be accessed by multiple users.
 By inputting only the information considered necessary to make those all important business decisions, the opportunity to make significant improvements to the efficiency and productivity of a fleet can improve too.

 The benefits of reporting through fleet management software

 The reporting capabilities of specialist fleet management software are numerous.
 Here are a selection of some of the reports that you may want to generate from five key areas of the fleet:

 Vehicles can be kept roadworthy through the planning and tracking of servicing and repairs on your vehicles.
-Downtime, particularly unscheduled, can have a negative effect on fleet.
+Downtime, particularly unscheduled, can have a negative effect on fleet with many companies putting the cost at over $700 a day!
 Vehicles that are frequently unavailable due to failures can be monitored, costs tracked and ongoing suitability for the fleet determined.